mattunderscorechampion/tree-root/docs/tree-reducers.md

 height = reducerApplier(node, heightReducer)
 ```

-Reducing functions can be used as a generic way to evaluate a property of a node based on the properties of its children.
+Reducing functions can be used as a generic way to evaluate a property of a node based on the properties of its
+children.

+### Partial reduction

+Some functions such as a predicate to test if a tree is balanced may not need to fully traverse the tree.
+Once an
+unbalanced subtree has been found the entire tree must be unbalanced, any untraversed parts of the tree do not need to
+be visited.

+To support this a partial reduction can be performed.
+A partial reduction function returns a tuple of the result and if
+the reduction should continue.
+If the reduction should continue the applier passes the result into the reduction of the
+parent node.
+If the reduction should stop the applier returns the result as the result of the partial tree reduction.
+This more complex contract allows only some of the tree to be traversed to evaluate a function.

+### Implementation

+The implementation in tree-root uses the iterative method of post-order tree traversal to apply reducing functions.
+This
+keeps the call stack flat and ensures the simple halting of traversal for partial reductions.
+A total reduction
+delegates to a partial reduction that always continues to reduce code duplication.